Calvin-Kuo/Calvin-Kuo.github.io/README.md

-# Calvin-Kuo.github.io
-Calvin Kuo's personal website for different individuals to see.
+# Calvin Kuo's Website
+## 🏡 Welcome to my personal website!
+Hi, my name is Calvin Kuo!
+This website is developed using JavaScript, CSS, and other wonderful tools.